 For this Wine Braised Pot Roast, we will do just a little initial prep work, then set it and let it go, low and slow.

 Because this calls for a lot of meat, it’s a two-fer.
 You can get two dinners for the price of one.
-I used the leftovers to make a yummy beef and vegetable lentil soup with a can of Amy’s Lentil Soup, chicken broth and frozen peas.
-Easy!
+The fats from the pot roast and leftovers made for a fantastic beef and vegetable lentil soup using a can of store-bought Amy’s lentil soup as a short cut!
+Some extra chicken broth and frozen peas paired well with the leftovers in that soup!

 What makes this one hardly homemade?

-The pot roast itself is homemade, but I’m putting this over some yummy store-bought mashed potatoes.
+The pot roast itself is homemade, but I’m putting this over some yummy store-bought mashed potatoes to save some time.

 Either a slow-cooker and a skillet, or a pressure cooker that can slow cook and saute (Instant Pot or something of the sort).